imnwngr/gomoku-neutral-assistant/README.md

 Sessions live in the offscreen document and survive popup closure and service-worker suspension.
 Browser/extension restart loses engine hash and in-memory sessions.
 Only the most recently requested board is actively analyzed; opening another board pauses the previous session.

-If attached midgame, the board does not provide a complete move history.
+If attached midgame, a board may not expose a complete move history.
 The extension exports an explicitly labeled **snapshot JSON** rather than fabricating a replay string.
 When observed from the start, Position uses `n:g12,n14,j7|...` compatible with Gomoku Calculator.
-Letters use A–S, rows count upward from the bottom; numeric VNCaro labels use stride 20.
+Letters use Aâ€“S and rows count upward from the bottom; site-specific numbering is translated by the active adapter.
 Neutral walls and X's first/second-move root restrictions are enforced.
 Historical chart points are only from actually analyzed positions; no backfilled or invented scores.

 ## Development